natritmeyer/site_prism/development_setup.md

 $ bundle
 ```

-_You can amend which browser you run integration tests on by editing the value in `.env`_
+_You can amend which browser you run feature tests on by editing the value in `.env`_

-- Write your code (adding unit / feature tests / documentation), where appropriate
+- Write your code.
+Make sure to add unit / feature tests AND documentation (If appropriate)
 - Run `bundle exec rake` and ensure it passes
 - Submit a pull request